Monadic second-order model-checking on decomposable matroids

 \end{theorem}

-\begin{proof} Remark that $X$ is of signature $(0,\dots,0)$ at the root means that a certain linear combination of the elements of $X$ is equal to $0$ which is exactly the definition of being a dependent set in a vector matroid.
-Then it is equivalent to be a dependent set or of signature $(0,\dots,0)$ at the root.
-The proof of the theorem follow from this remark and the previous lemma used at the root. \end{proof}
+\begin{proof} If a set $X$ admits the signature $(0,\dots,0)$ at the root, it means that there is a nontrivial linear combination of the elements of $l(X)$ equal to $0$.
+It is therefore equivalent for $l(X)$ to be a dependent set and for $X$ to admit the signature $(0,\dots,0)$ at the root of $T$.
+The proof of the theorem follows from this remark and Lemma \ref{signature} applied at the root. \end{proof}